keenanromain/AWS-CLF-C02-Study-Guide/README.md

 AWS Shield Advanced provides expanded DDoS attack protection for web applications running on the following resources: Amazon Elastic Compute Cloud, Elastic Load Balancing (ELB), Amazon CloudFront, Amazon Route 53, AWS Global Accelerator.

 AWS Budgets gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.
 You can also use AWS Budgets to set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define.
 Reservation alerts are supported for Amazon EC2, Amazon RDS, Amazon Redshift, Amazon ElastiCache, and Amazon Elasticsearch reservations.

+AWS hosts Amazon CloudFront and Amazon Route 53 services on a distributed network of proxy servers in data centers throughout the world called edge locations.
+Using the global Amazon network of edge locations for application delivery and DNS service plays an important part in building a comprehensive defense against DDoS attacks for your dynamic web applications.

+IAM enables security best practices by allowing you to grant unique security credentials to users and groups to specify which AWS service APIs and resources they can access.
+These features make IAM an important service for the overall security of AWS resources in your account.
+IAM is secure by default; users have no access to AWS resources until permissions are explicitly granted.

+GuardDuty is a threat detection service that monitors malicious activity and unauthorized behavior to protect your AWS account.
+Amazon GuardDuty analyzes billions of events across your AWS accounts from AWS CloudTrail (AWS user and API activity in your accounts), Amazon VPC Flow Logs (network traffic data), and DNS Logs (name query patterns).

+AWS Storage Gateway is a hybrid cloud storage service that connects your existing on-premises environments with the AWS Cloud.
+Customers use Storage Gateway to simplify storage management and reduce costs for key hybrid cloud storage use cases.
+These include moving tape backups to the cloud, reducing on-premises storage with cloud-backed file shares, providing low latency access to data in AWS for on-premises applications, as well as various migration, archiving, processing, and disaster recovery use cases.
+AWS Storage Gateway service provides three different types of gateways – Tape Gateway, File Gateway, and Volume Gateway – that seamlessly connect on-premises applications to cloud storage, caching data locally for low-latency access.

+AWS services can be accessed in three different ways:

+1. **AWS Management Console**: This is a simple web interface for accessing AWS services.
+2. **AWS Command Line Interface (AWS CLI)**: You can access AWS services from the command line and automate service management with scripts.
+3. **AWS Software Development Kit (SDK)**: You can also access via AWS SDK that provides language-specific abstracted APIs for AWS services.

+An Amazon Virtual Private Cloud (Amazon VPC) spans all of the Availability Zones (AZ) in the Region whereas a subnet spans only one Availability Zone (AZ) in the Region

+Amazon Virtual Private Cloud (Amazon VPC) is a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
+An Amazon Virtual Private Cloud (Amazon VPC) spans all of the Availability Zones (AZ) in the Region.

+A subnet is a range of IP addresses within your Amazon Virtual Private Cloud (Amazon VPC).
+A subnet spans only one Availability Zone (AZ) in the Region.